Hongyan0627/Tufts_Comp40/README.md

 In this course, we learned pair programming.
 So All the assignments are finished by me and my partner.
 (We have different partner for different assignments).

 Note: You should not see my solutions if you are taking comp40 or you plan to.
-You will learn a lot by doing these assignments with your parter.
+You will learn a lot by doing these assignments with your partner.

-You can find more information about this course http://www.cs.tufts.edu/comp/40/
+You can find more information about this course here http://www.cs.tufts.edu/comp/40/